Top 6 National Parks for Stargazing and Astrophotography

 Where to Stay

-Camping: Furnace Creek Campground, Mesquite Spring Campground, Stovepipe Wells Campground
+• Camping: Furnace Creek, Sunset, Texas Springs, Mesquite Spring, Stovepipe Wells Campground

 3. Bryce Canyon National Park, Utah